zenoss/zenoss-go-sdk/health/README.md

 * RegistrationOnCollect - whether to allow data collection for unregistered components.
 Manager will register such components automatically.
 Not recommended to use, it is better to explicitly define all components.
 Note: in this case you cannot specify counter as a total counter.
 * LogLevel - log level will be applied to zerolog logger during manager.Start call.
 Available values: trace, debug, info, warn, error, fatal, panic

-Note: right now we don't have an ability to update Configuration after you passed it as a parameter to manager constructor.

 ### Component

 Provided by health/component package.
 Component object keeps data about all its metrics and some additional per component configs.